 Ensure you have enough padding under your body, so it doesn't rest directly on a hard surface.
 This includes pillows and mattresses with sufficient support for different parts of your body (such as hips/shoulders) while sleeping or sitting upright.

 Use proper body positioning to help spread your weight and support your entire body.
 Ask your doctor or nurse practitioner to show you how to learn more about doing this!

 Wash daily with mild soap and warm water; pat your skin dry gently with a towel instead of rubbing vigorously.
 Clean skin will reduce the risk of infection and keep your skin hydrated.

-If you're at risk of developing bed sores, your caregiver should provide you with a risk assessment with actionable steps to reduce your risk of developing a bed sore.
+If you're at risk of developing bed sores, your caregiver should provide a risk assessment with actionable steps to reduce your risk of developing a bed sore.
 The risk assessment should include instructions that hospital staff must follow to reduce the likelihood of you developing a pressure ulcer.

-If you develop pressure sores while in hospital and your caregivers did not follow your risk assessment, you may be entitled to compensation.
+If you develop pressure sores while in the hospital and your caregivers did not follow your risk assessment, you may be entitled to compensation.
 Make sure you keep records of the care you're being provided and when your bed sores develop.